mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 ) : Serializable
 ```

 If you're asking, the `@PublishedApi` marks the `internal` constructor and the `value` as accessible from public extension inline functions but not from anywhere else.
 Here, the trick to represent success and failure results as values of the `value` attribute, which has the type `Any?` and not `T?`.
-In case of success, the `value` attribute will contain the value of type `T`, while in case of failure, it will contain an instance of the `Result.Failure` class, defined as follows:
+In case of success, the `value` attribute will contain the value of type `T`, **while in case of failure, it will contain an instance of the `Result.Failure` class**, defined as follows:

 ```kotlin
 // Kotlin SDK